ark-brighthustle/flutter_zoom_sdk/README.md

 ### iOS

-*Note*: only Login function calls startMeeting.
+*Note*: only startMeeting function can start meeting.
+*Note*: correct login ID and Password needed at first attempt or need to reload app.
+*Note*: There is no error message for login failure like android.

 Add two rows to the `ios/Runner/Info.plist`: